The ultimate guide to bitcoin-backed Loans

 Rehypothecation

 Rehypothecation is a practice where banks and brokers lend client assets that have been posted as collateral.
 By doing so, client assets are put at risk and the bank (or broker) earns interest by re-lending client assets.
-In the case of bitcoin loans, many bitcoin loan providers take their clients’ bitcoin, which serves as collateral to a dollar denominated loan, and lend those assets out to third parties.
+In the case of bitcoin-backed loans, many loan providers take their clients’ bitcoin, which serves as collateral to a dollar denominated loan, and lend those assets out to third parties.

 As a part of this process, the bitcoin loan provider is earning interest from both the interest payments of the borrower and the proceeds of lending the borrower’s collateral to others.
 The lender will often pass a portion of this interest on to the borrower of dollars in the form of a marginally lower rate of interest, but all or a portion of the borrower’s collateral has been put at risk.
-Many borrowers are unaware of this risk, and it is rarely discussed or disclosed prominently.
+Many borrowers are unaware of this, and it is rarely discussed or disclosed prominently.
 Through rehypothecation of collateral, a borrower of dollars is being exposed to multiple layers of counterparty risk.

-A key reason borrowers take loans from Unchained Capital is to preserve their bitcoin.
+A key reason borrowers take loans from Unchained is to preserve their bitcoin.
 The structure and security of our loans minimizes counterparty risk and prevents any potential losses from being socialized.

 When bitcoin lending companies rehypothecate, they often pool client funds and lend them out to short sellers and market makers.
 If a trade leads to losses, in many cases, all clients will be affected, since the bitcoin has been pooled.

-Unchained Capital provides borrowers assurance that their collateral is secure and auditable on-chain.
+Unchained provides borrowers assurance that their collateral is secure and auditable on-chain.
 Our rates may seem higher, but our rates are usually lower when adjusting for risk.

 If bitcoin is the future global reserve currency, why would it make sense to cut corners to save a small amount on the interest?
-The risk of losing the bitcoin forever is far too great.
-If bitcoin is ever re-lent through rehypothecation arrangements, the risk of principal loss is greater.
+The risk of losing your bitcoin forever is far too great.
+If bitcoin is ever re-lent through rehypothecation arrangements, the risk of principal loss is much greater.
 If preserving your bitcoin is a reason for using a loan rather than just selling, taking that risk defeats the purpose of the loan.

 Insurance on bitcoin loans